TLA-FLAT/FLAT/docker/add-flat-ui/README.md

 # change value of ENFORCE MODE to permit all requests: <param name="ENFORCE-MODE" value="permit-all-requests"/>
 ```

 In order to ingest data without doorkeeper plugin, the sudoer file (visudo) needs to be adapted.
-Please add following code.
+Please copy/paste the code from the shell/sudoer.ini file using visudo

 ```ssh
 sudo /usr/sbin/visudo